MERYEM-AD/Professional-Portfolio/README.md

   * Biography;
   * My Email address;
   * Link to my deployed portfolio;
-  * Four pinned repositories which each of them has more than 20 commits.
+  * six pinned repositories which each of them has more than 20 commits.

 * Resume Updated.